 Maximize Your Rewards

-Cash back and other rewards may seem a bit like spare change when you first start using them, but like that spare change, they can add up.
+Cash back and other rewards might seem a bit like spare change when you first start using them, but like that spare change, they add up.
 To make the most of your rewards, the first thing you want to do is to make sure you have the right rewards credit card.
 If you use your credit card to charge groceries, gas and the kids’ swim lessons, don’t get a travel card.
 In other words, get the card that gives rewards for the types of things you charge.

 Next, stay on top of your rewards.
 If your card requires you to opt in to rewards each quarter, put a note in your calendar to go to the website every three months to opt in.
 And while you don’t have to log every purchase you make, keep an eye on your rewards balance to make sure you’re getting all the rewards you earn.